 java.lang.OutOfMemoryError : Java heap space

-If you receive this error, it usually indicates that your album project includes some very large images.
-Panoramics, for example, can be in the 100MB range, and processing them is a challenge.
+If you receive this error, it usually indicates that your album project includes some very large original images.
 The error simply means that Java has run out of RAM, and needs more to handle these images.
 To increase the amount of memory allocated to jAlbum, choose Tools, Open Directories, Program directory, then quit the jAlbum application.

 If you have a 64-bit version of Windows (which covers most current Windows users), the program directory will be C:\Program Files\jAlbum, and there will be a Jalbum.ini file there.
 Right-click it and choose Edit.
 If there is no such option, choose Open with... and choose a text editor (Notepad, for example).

 Find the line that begins: